ADanielGarzaV/DataAnalysis_portfolio/Fullstack-Ecommerce-Funnel-App/README_Fullstack.md

+🛍️ E-Commerce Funnel Fullstack App
 Flask + PostgreSQL + Plotly.js Dashboard

-This project is a full-stack data analytics app that connects a PostgreSQL database with a Flask backend and a Plotly-powered frontend.
+This project is a full-stack data analytics web app that connects a PostgreSQL database to a Flask backend and an interactive Plotly.js frontend.
-It visualizes the e-commerce user conversion funnel — showing how users move from viewing products → adding to cart → purchasing, with dynamic category and brand filters.
+It visualizes the e-commerce user conversion funnel, showing how users move from viewing products → adding to cart → purchasing, with category and brand-level breakdowns.

 🚀 Features
-REST API built with Flask
-Interactive Plotly.js funnel visualization
-Real-time data fetched from PostgreSQL
+Flask REST API serving live data from PostgreSQL Plotly.js funnel visualization for real-time analytics Dynamic endpoints for overall funnel, category, and brand insights .env-based configuration for secure credentials Modular, production-ready structure with caching support

 API endpoints for:
 /api/funnel → overall conversion funnel